Wordvice AI vs Ginger: Free Grammar Checker Tool Comparison

 Wordvice AI made this correction.

-In contrast, Ginger did not detect any mistakes in the submitted sentence.
+In contrast, Ginger grammar checker did not detect any mistakes in the submitted sentence.

-Both Wordvice AI and Ginger performed well when it came to detecting subject-verb disagreement.
-Take the following sentence for example.
+Both Wordvice AI and Ginger performed well when it came to detecting errors in subject-verb agreement.
+Take the following sentence, for example.

 “Our AI proofreading tool identify common errors in grammar, spelling, punctuation, and capitalization.”